aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 sudo ./sam-installation/install --update
 sam --version
 ```
+#### Download source code into your development environment
+To have all workshop assets you must clone the workshop source code repository into your AWS Cloud9 environment.

+In the AWS Cloud9 terminal window:

+- Clone the workshop github repo to your environment: ::code[git clone https://github.com/aws-samples/generative-ai-on-aws-architecture-patterns.git]{language=sh}
+- Change to the workshop folder: ::code[cd generative-ai-on-aws-architecture-patterns/]{language=sh}
+- Run ::code[aws sts get-caller-identity]{language=sh} and make sure you have the Administrator role
+- Run ::code[bash ./content/scripts/resize-disk.sh 100]{language=sh} to increase the size of AWS Cloud9 EBS volume

 ### Setup SageMaker Studio
 You're going to use SageMaker Studio to deploy a real-time LLM endpoint.